krzysiekm266/mybookshelf/README.md

 ## Demo and sreenshots
 Here is link to interactive demo : https://krzysiekm266.github.io/mybookshelf <br>
+To open in new tab: ctrl+left click on a link. <br>
 Screenshots will be available soon.
 ## Development server